Many people are confused about nutrition.

 7. No one food or nutrient is the problem.

 One food is unlikely to cause health problems or make you fat.

-A combination of foods, your lifestyle and your genetics are important factors in the health.
+A combination of foods, your lifestyle and your genetics are important factors in health.

 Nutrition is key to a good quality of life, however, it competes with your genetics, your past history with food and your body, and what is going on for you now.

 An exception is in the instance of allergies and intolerances.
 One food or food group may, in fact, be problematic for you and therefore may need reducing or eliminating completely.
-Make an appointment with your Accredited Practising Dietitian and doctor to help with managing your condition.
+Make an appointment with an Accredited Practising Dietitian and your doctor to help with managing your condition.

 If you have Coeliac Disease, Non-Coeliac Gluten Sensitivities or malabsorption of fermentable sugars (FODMAPs), gluten-free foods may be necessary for you.

 For the rest of the population, gluten-free and organic does not mean that the food is healthier compared to gluten-containing or non-organic foods.